clayrisser/adaptive-resilient-software/docs/practical-methods.md

 Orchestration is the software that handles coordination of containers across a pool of servers.
-Like containerization, it is a critical piece to enable horizontal scaling across server with minimal complexity.
+Like containerization, it is a critical piece to enable horizontal scaling across servers with minimal complexity.

 ## Transparent Software